 You are not obligated to provide additional accommodations for which you have not received documentation; however, please contact the director of disability resources so the accommodation request can be reviewed.
 It may be an appropriate and reasonable accommodation to add for the student.

 What should I expect to receive from a student with a disability requesting academic adjustments such as extended time on exams?

-You should be given an Accommodation Letter from the student that lists the approved academic adjustments that are determined and authorized by the director of disability resources.
+You should be given an Accommodation Letter from the student that lists the approved academic adjustments that are determined and authorized by the director of accessibility resources.

 Is the information regarding a student’s disability and their needs for academic accommodations confidential?